|

 Generator objects come with a next method attached to them,

+and as such, allow you "pipeline" actions together.
 The outline line strips the newline character from one

 row, and then passes that one row down to the next generator